nielsberglund/nielsblogsource/content/drafts/building-an-event-management-system-with-claude-code-part-8---implementing-import-functions.md

 ```
 {{< gen-cap "Code Snippet 13" "Memory-Based vs Database-Centric Approach" >}}

 We see in *Code Snippet 13* that Claude Code provided a detailed comparison between the memory-based approach it proposed and a database-centric approach.
-It highlighted the pros and cons of each method, ultimately recommending the memory-based approach for our specific use case due to its simplicity, speed, and maintainability.
+It highlighted the pros and cons of each method.
+It ultimately recommended the memory-based approach for our specific use case due to its simplicity, speed, and maintainability.

 I was, however, a bit concerned as I saw that Claude Code said in *Code Snippet 13*: "*At your scale (~50 imports, ~300 total contacts) ...*", where I know we would have much higher volumes.
-So I asked what about if the volumes would be 400 - 500 imports and 2,000 contacts.
-Claude Code confirmed that even at that scale, the memory-based approach would still be effective and manageable.
+So I asked what about if the volumes were 400-500 imports and 2,000 contacts.
+Claude Code confirmed that, even at that scale, the memory-based approach would remain effective and manageable.

 This is where conversational development shines.
 Instead of just accepting the first implementation, we can discuss trade-offs and make informed decisions together with Claude Code.

-### Implementation of Performance Optimization
+### Implementation of Performance Optimisation

-With the approach confirmed, I asked Claude Code to implement the performance optimizations:
+With the approach confirmed, I asked Claude Code to implement the performance optimisations:

 ```
 ● I'll implement the batch loading optimization.
 Let me create a comprehensive update to the